Timber Price Trends (Yearly): Insights for Builders

 Most of these mistakes come from treating timber prices as if they're fixed or completely random, when the reality is somewhere in between.
 Here are the ones I see most often—and made myself early on:

-- Ignoring historical trends because "past prices don't matter"—they do matter, they show you the range of normal variation
+- Ignoring historical trends because "past prices don't matter"—they do matter, they show you the range of normal variation so you can recognize when something is genuinely unusual.

 Avoiding these mistakes doesn't require expert knowledge—just a bit of patience and record-keeping.
 The difference between an informed purchase and a rushed one often works out to 8-15% of the total timber cost, which adds up fast on larger projects.
+Another common trap is focusing solely on the upfront price tag without considering long-term value—we cover this in detail in our comparison of cheap timber versus quality timber, which helps you think beyond the initial invoice.

 Predicting Next Year's Timber Costs